top of page

 Did I?

-In 1972, the father of the Foundation series published the Nebula and Hugo awards winner novel The Gods Themselves, a story born from a challenge.
-Author Robert Silverberg dared Asimov to write a story about a non-existent isotope, plutonium 186, and the result was an alternative theory to the existence of black holes.
+In 1972, the creator of the Foundation series published the Nebula and Hugo award-winning novel The Gods Themselves, a story born from a challenge.
+Author Robert Silverberg dared Asimov to write a story about a non-existent isotope, plutonium 186, and the result was a fantastic explanation for something that, in real life, could only be explained with the theory of black holes.

 I should warn you: SPOILERS AHEAD for The Gods Themselves.